Dezzmeister/gru-http/README.md

 make release
 ```

-To make a debug build
+To make a debug build:

 ```sh
 make debug